 Haircuts are also named based on the number of individual strands that are cut.
 For example, a “1” haircut means that the stylist will cut one strand at a time, while a “2” haircut means cutting two strands at once.

 The numbers with haircuts mean the number of inches off your hair.
 For example, if you have long hair and want a quarter inch off, your stylist would give you a 2.
 If you want to trim an inch off, your stylist will provide you with a 1.

 Now that you’re a hair-cutting pro, it’s time to break down some of the best haircuts for men.

 The best haircut for men is the one that makes them feel confident and attractive.
 It’s essential to remember that each style looks different depending on your face shape — some techniques work better for long faces and others for rounder ones.
-You can also use the best hair relaxer for men, premium leave-in conditioner for men, or shampoos against dandruff to improve any of these hairstyles.

 These standard styles will give you a classic look that will never go out of style.
 If you want to add some excellent, modern touches to your cut, try combining these styles and adding textured layers to your hair.
 This can create a new look and keep your hair looking fresh without having to choose a completely new haircut!